Mooophy/CLRS/README.md

-algorithms_from_CLRS
+algorithms from CLRS
 ====================

-This Repo  stores implementations for the book  "Introduction to Algorithms " using C++ template.
+Implementations for the book  "Introduction to Algorithms " using C++ template.